uab-cgds-worthey/quac/README.md

 In short, QuaC performs the following:

 - Runs various QC tools using data produced by the small variant caller pipeline
-- Performs QC checkup based on the expected thresholds and summarizes the results for easy consumption
+- Using *QuaC-Watch* tool, it performs QC checkup based on the expected thresholds and summarizes the results for easy consumption
 - Aggregates QC output produced here as well as those by the small variant caller pipeline using mulitqc, both at sample level and project level